Spaghetti Squash season is nearly among us.

 - Brush the insides with olive oil and season with salt and pepper.

-- Turn upside down in a casserole dish coated with non stick cooking spray, and bake for 30-40 minutes.
+- Turn squash upside down in a casserole dish coated with non stick cooking spray, and bake for 30-40 minutes.
 The squash should be fork tender, if not, continue cooking until a fork inserted in the back goes in easily.

 - Turn the squash right-side up and bake for an additional 10 minutes.